vivekthangam/CheatSheet_Tutorial/system_design.md

 Avoid Reflection: While some patterns (like Proxy) use reflection, it can be slow.
 Use Dynamic Proxies (java.lang.reflect.Proxy) sparingly in high-performance FAANG systems.

-🚀 Java Design Pattern Vocabulary Table
+ðŸš€ Java Design Pattern Vocabulary Table
 Pattern	Java Feature Used
 Observer	PropertyChangeListener or Flow API (Java 9+) Iterator	java.util.Iterator / Iterable